bi-labor/es-mssql/docs/elasticsearch/exercise5.md

     - _Aggregation_ should be _Date Histogram_
     - _Field_ should be `hired`
-    - _Minimum interval_ should be _Monthly_
+    - _Minimum interval_ should be _Month_
     - _Custom Label_ should be _Month_.

     ![Kibana Buckets](images/kibana-a-buckets.png)

-1. In the top left corner, click on the _Add a filter_ link and use the following settings to create the filter.
+1. In the top left corner, click on the _Add a filter_ link and filter for company "KFC" (with the appropriate prefix): use the following settings to create the filter.
 Click on _Save_ to save the filter.

     ![Kibana filter](images/kibana-a-filter.png)

 1. The configuration of the visualization is now ready.
-You see the preview of the visualization to the right.
-Click on the _Save_ button to save the visualization as `5_a`.
+You see the preview of the visualization.
+Click on the _Save_ button in the top right corner to save the visualization as `5_a`.

     ![Kibana save visualization](images/kibana-a-save.png)

     !!! example "SUBMISSION"
         Create a screenshot of the visualization preview and save it as `ex5-a.png`.
+Make sure that the filter, including your Neptun code, is visible on this screenshot.

-        Click on the _Management_ tab in the left side menu, and choose the _Saved Objects_ option.
+        Click on the _Stack Management_ tab in the left side menu, and choose the _Saved Objects_ option.
 Select and export the visualization you just saved — no need to include related objects.
 Save the downloaded file as `ex5-a.ndjson`.

         ![Kibana export](images/kibana-export.png)